Container Gardening Is Perfect for Big Potato Yields

 The Daily Wild used reclaimed pallet boards and made a simple potato tower.

-With straw added into the layers: Colorado State Univ has directions for growing your potatoes in straw here.
-The biggest benefit is easy harvesting – no digging required!
+This neat method when growing potatoes in containers will allow you to have a super easy harvesting season.
+Instead of having to dig out your harvest from the ground, you will instead dig it out of the staw.
+Colorado State University has directions for growing your potatoes in straw here.
 Be sure to check this out because you can incorporate straw into your towers too.

-Why would I grow them if I can purchase 40 lbs for $25?
-Well, variety is one reason.
-I can get russet potatoes at the grocery on any day, but if I want to add heirloom varieties to our diet I’m going to need to grow them myself.
+Some might be wondering why they should start growing potatoes in containers when they can just buy them right at the store.
+Well, there are a variety of reasons.
+For starters, I can get Russet potatoes at the grocery on any day.
+But if I want to add heirloom varieties to our diet I’m going to need to grow them myself.

+Want to try out growing potatoes in containers, but not sure where to start?
 Check out this comprehensive list of potato varieties from Washington State University and find your new favorite potato.
-And they really do mean comprehensive!
+When they say comprehensive, they really do mean comprehensive!

 How do you grow your potatoes?
 Share your ideas in the comments section below.